rohitwaghmare101/vitech10/README.md

 <a href="https://www.odoo.com/#apps">...</a>

-Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured <a href="https://www.odoo.com">Open Source ERP</a> when you install several Apps.
+Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get A full-featured <a href="https://www.odoo.com">Open Source ERP</a> when you install several Apps.

 Getting started with Odoo